FlamJamCamCode/Crucible/foundations/24 nss.md

 - Different aesthetic realities
 - Different social structures
 - Different values manifest
+- Different biological substrate
+- Any philosophical exaltation made law of the land or none at all, but living under raw will of a person or multiple paradoxical willing persons.

 **Terraforming Possibilities**:
 High-leverage actors can reshape landscapes:
-- But only for voluntary participants
+- But only for voluntary participants (Higher consent)
 - With competition from other terraformers
-- Subject to natural selection
+- Subject to natural selection (including ability to manifest visions and rallying persons; where the former is almost always a matter of the latter.
+Which is made as true and discoverable as possible with contextual systems.
+Like Aiddaemon and Trust Networks and Actualizational layer for Will-coalesence)
 - With exit preventing lock-in

 ### 19.9 The Meta-Choice